freesewing/freesewing/markdown/dev/reference/api/attributes/en.md

 An Attributes object comes with the following property:

-- `list` : The of individual attributes.
+- `list` : Holds the internal object in which attributes are stored

 ## Methods
 An Attributes object exposes the following methods: